2026 Call for Artists

 About The Exhibit

-Sculpture in the Garden is an annual art exhibit and sale that marries stunning sculptural art with the natural botanical beauty of the Ruth Bancroft Garden.
-This year’s exhibit features 30 artists and over 50 sculptures nestled throughout the Garden!
+Sculpture in the Garden is an annual art exhibit and sale that combines stunning sculptural art with the natural botanical beauty of the Ruth Bancroft Garden.
+In 2025, the exhibit featured 30 artists and over 50 sculptures nestled throughout the Garden!

 This event is a fundraiser that supports the Garden and all artists participating.